Reading time 4 Mins

 Many companies opt to take the guesswork out of saving for retirement by automatically enrolling employees in their employer-sponsored retirement plan.
 Auto-enrollment allows employees to begin saving for retirement as soon as they meet the plan’s eligibility requirements.

 Employers may even opt to auto-increase the contribution rate at certain milestones, such as work anniversaries, to help employees meet their retirement goals.
 Even if the employer doesn’t offer an auto-increase feature, it’s important for employees to gradually increase their contributions to help them meet their long-term retirement needs.

 Contributions are the amount that the employee deposits into their retirement account.
 The IRS places maximum contribution limits on 401(k) plans, with annual changes to account for inflation.
-For 2019, the maximum contribution for employees under 50 is $19,000; those over 50 may make a maximum contribution of $25,000 which includes a $6,000 maximum catch-up contribution.
-Read 401(k) Contribution Limit Increase for 2019 for more information on retirement plan contributions.
+For 2022, the maximum contribution for employees under 50 is $20,500; those over 50 may make a maximum contribution of $27,000 which includes a $6,500 maximum catch-up contribution.

 For many employees, one of the most attractive features of a 401(k) is the opportunity for employer contribution matches.
 Not all companies opt to match employee contributions, but many decide to match their employees’ contributions up to a certain amount, based on the employees’ own annual contribution.